deepthinkit/patternlab-for-sling/README.md

 * _RANDOM_ - adapts Patterns viewport to any random width
 * _DISCO_ - presents Patterns continuously and randomly in different view ports

+### Pattern Responsive design validation

+Document your patterns using Markdown format by creating files matching names of your pattern and optionally template, for example:

+* \atoms\global\colors.md - for all templates in files
+* \atoms\global\colors.brand.md - for _brand_ template in file

 ## Demo

 Based on https://github.com/deepthinkit/patternlab-for-sling-demo